 Can I get a credit card with a CCJ?

-A CCJ can have a big impact on your ability to get credit.
-But every lender uses their own criteria and there are lenders who specialise in bad credit credit cards.
-So you can still get a credit card even with a CCJ, although your options will be more limited.
+A CCJ (County Court Judgment) can have a big impact on your ability to get credit.
+But every lender uses their own criteria, and some specialise in credit cards for bad credit.
+You may still be eligible for a credit card with a CCJ, but your options will be more limited.

 5 min read